ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

     </tbody>
 </table>

-*Kind of, if I don't forget to copy our assets **Depends on the amount applications that need these extra assets
+*Kind of, if I don't forget to copy our assets<br/>
+**Depends on the amount of applications that need these extra assets

 ### Solution 2 - Shared assets directory